linz/topo-workflows/templates/argo-tasks/README.md

 ### Template usage

-Create a manifest file for a user specificed source and target that includes `.tiff`, `.json`, and `.tfw` files from the source.
+Create a manifest file for a user specified source and target that includes `.tiff`, `.json`, and `.tfw` files from the source.

 ```yaml
 - name: create-manifest